hmcts/et-pet-et3/README.md

 To test ET3 in full, including RTF upload and form submission, use the [ET Full System](https://github.com/ministryofjustice/et-full-system).
 Before running the full system ensure ET3 is set to the branch or commit you wish to test.
 Please see the README for further details.

+## Environment Variables

+### DISABLE_LOCAL_STUBBING

+Unless set to `true`, ET3 will stub the following external calls while in the `development` environment.

+- Remote office code validator (calls API to check the office code is valid)